Who is…

 Afterwards, when camped in front of Mt.
 Sinai, and when Moses at the command of God ascended the mountain to receive the ten commandments, Aaron and his two sons, Nadab and Abihu, along with 70 of the elders of Israel, were permitted to accompany him part of the way, and to behold, from far away, the manifestation of the glory of Israel’s God (Exodus 19:24; 24:9-11).

-While Moses remained on the mountain with God, Aaron returned to the people; and yielded (through fear, or ignorance, or instability of character), to their demands.
-He made a golden calf and set it up as an object of worship (Exodus 32:4; Psalm 106:19).
-When Moses returned to the camp, Aaron was sternly rebuked by him for his part in this matter; but Moses interceded for him before God, who forgave his sin (Deuteronomy 9:20).
+Aaron yielded to their wicked demands (through fear, or ignorance, or instability of character).
+He made a golden calf idol and set it up as an object of worship (Exodus 32:4; Psalm 106:19).

 Priestly system established